 With travel rewards cards, you have the potential to make your points worth more.
 But, the bonus rewards have to match your most common purchases.

 Because the Capital One Savor Cash Rewards Credit Card is a cash reward credit card with an annual fee, this card needs to be your primary credit card if you get it.
 If it’s not your primary card, you may be better off using another card that still earns bonus points on dining and entertainment.
 But, you have more flexible earning and redemption options.

 Pros of the Capital One Savor

-- Unlimited bonus rewards on dining, entertainment, and groceries
+- Unlimited bonus rewards on dining, entertainment, select streaming services, and groceries

 - No foreign transaction fee